Adioos5/Adioos5/README.md

 </h5>

 <h5 align="center">
-  Currently I'm studying Computer Science at Warsaw University of Technology 📚 and trying to use all the knowledge I gained there in practice 💻
+  Currently I'm studying Computer Science at Warsaw University of Technology 📚 and working on using all the knowledge I gained there in practice 💻
 </h5>

 <h5 align="center">